 Up-to-date Electrical System

 To have your solar system run smoothly, your electrical system should be current and up to regulation.
 If you don’t know if updates need to be made, an electrician can look at your system before the solar installation.
 Most homes and businesses are up-to-code, but sometimes electrical upgrades are needed.
-If any changes need to be made, a solar electrician will work with you to get that project completed along with your solar system so that both will be successful in operation.
+If any changes need to be made to qualify for solar panels, a solar electrician will work with you to get that project completed along with your solar system so that both will be successful in operation.
 The cost of any electrical upgrades needed can be claimed as part of the federal solar tax credit.